soundpress/RulesOfNYC/docs/c07/index.rst

 .. list-table::
     :header-rows: 1

-    * - Percentageof Existing,LawfullyOperatingTransferStations in NYC
+    * - Percentage of Existing, Lawfully Operating Transfer Stations in NYC
-      - CommunityDistricts
+      - Community Districts
-      - BufferDistance toResidentialDistricts,Hospitals,Public parksand Schools
+      - Buffer Distance to Residential Districts, Hospitals, Public Parks and Schools
-      - BufferDistancebetweenTransferStations(A)
+      - Buffer Distance Between Transfer Stations(A)
-      - AdditionalRequirements
+      - Additional Requirements
-      - ZoningRequirements
+      - Zoning Requirements
     * - 16% or more
       -
       - 700 feet
       - 400 feet
       - (i) Facility enclosed;(ii) Queuing area on site;(iii) Offsets required(B), (C), (D), (E)
       - M2 and/or M3 districts only
-    * - From 12 toless than 16%
+    * - From 12 to less than 16%
       -
       - 600 feet
       - 400 feet
       - (i) Facility enclosed;(ii) Queuing area on site;(iii) Offsets required(B), (C), (D), (E)
       - M2 and/or M3 districts only
-    * - From 8 to lessthan 12%
+    * - From 8 to less than 12%
       -
       - 600 feet
       - 400 feet
       - Queuing area on site(F)
       - M2 and/or M3districts only
-    * - From 4 to lessthan 8%
+    * - From 4 to less than 8%
       -
       - 500 feet
       - 400 feet
       - Queuing area on site(F)
       - M1, M2 and/or M3 allowed(F)
     * - Less than 4%
       -
       - 400 feet
       - 400 feet
       - Queuing area on site(G)